CRSW Supervisor Skill Building Intensive - October 20-November 10, 2025

 NHADACA

-In her individual therapy sessions, Heather employs a diverse range of approaches.
-She incorporates expressive arts, body/mind exercises, dialectical behavioral therapy, skill-building techniques, person-centered therapy, and reality therapy to best address her clients' needs.
+In her therapy sessions, Heather utilizes a variety of techniques to best meet the unique needs of her clients.
+Her approach blends expressive arts, body/mind exercises, dialectical behavioral therapy (DBT) skills, person-centered therapy, and reality therapy to foster healing and growth.

 Nick Pfeifer